-Questions on the reading assignments will be posted on Blackboard.
+Questions on the textbook reading assignments will be posted on Blackboard or in a hand-out packet.
 These should be completed in preparation for class discussion, but need not be turned in.

 - c.
-Exams: (75 points each): We will have three exams this semester.
+Exams: (200 points): We will have three exams this semester worth 75, 75 and 50 points.
 The exam material will be taken from materials assigned, including textbook, other readings, and cases; class discussions; in-class activities; and Shared Learning postings. - d.
-Case (50 points): One major case will be written-up and submitted during the semester.
+Case (75 points): One major case will be written-up and submitted during the semester, in two phases.
+Part 1 is based on the Ethical Dilemma Resolution Framework (EDRF) and Part 2 is based on Giving Voice to Values (GVV).
 In developing your solution, be careful to thoroughly address each question.
-This case is due October 2.
-Detailed instructions on the preparation of this assignment are posted on Blackboard.
-Cases must be turned in in-person at the beginning of class, and late submissions will not be accepted since the case solution will be discussed during class. - e.
-Attending a student organizational meeting (10 points): You are required to attend one meeting of a UNT student organization during the semester.
+Part 1 of this case is due March 8 and Part 2 is due May 3.
+Detailed instructions on the preparation of this assignment are provided in class materials.
+Cases must be turned in in-person at the beginning of class, and late submissions will not be accepted. - e.
+Attending a student organizational meeting (10 points): You are required to attend one meeting of a student organization during the semester.
 Write a long-paragraph summary of the meeting and turn in for credit.